Exercise Can Help

 The more active you are, the greater your chance of successfully quitting.
 Even stretching and yoga are beneficial.

-Start slow.
-You want to increase your regular exercise until you are up to 30 minutes of exercise five times a week.
+Start slow, if you haven't been doing any exercise.
+Your first session may be just 10 minutes.
+Getting started is often the biggest challenge.
+Over time, increase the duration and intensity of your workouts.
+Your goal is at least 30 minutes of exercise 5 times a week.
 If you aren't fit, give yourself time to build up to this level.
 You may find it easier and more enjoyable if you have an exercise buddy.
 Give someone on your support team a call to see if they'll join you.

 Exercise is a great healthy habit to engage in as you say goodbye to your bad habit.